 No type of traffic is “better” than another, but they will act differently.
 Someone typing in your URL directly probably already knows you and what you do vs. someone searching for keywords or clicking through from Facebook.
 Calculate how each channel is converting so you can focus on your highest performing channels first.

-Tracking your traffic sources can also help you figure out if your other marketing efforts are working.
+Tracking your traffic sources can also help you figure out if your other marketing and digital marketing efforts are working.
 For example, if you’re ramping up your SEO efforts, you should see an increase in search-driven visitors over time.
 Or, if you’re really focusing on Facebook marketing, you should see a boost from your Social source.

 4. Site Behavior